Mission University

 Each team of 10 to 12 individuals, is led by experienced faculty and staff members who oversee the highest quality community support services through oversight of project outcomes and logistical services support.

-Our global certification program offers experiential education through US and international humanitarian service organizations placement of as a way to gain unique, hands-on work experience while serving the most underserved populations in challenging global settings.
+Our global programs offer experiential education through US and international humanitarian service organizations placement of as a way to gain unique, hands-on work experience while serving the most underserved populations in challenging global settings.
 Our primary aims are to resource our partners and their communities through educational outreach and support programs to increase the quality, availability, and effectiveness of educational and community-based programs designed to prevent disease and injury, improve health, and enhance quality of life.

 During your program, you will provide support for educational and community-based programs to improve: